bboyd146/Catz-n-Dogz/README.md

 Once deployed, the application appears as the image attached below on a traditional desktop.

 ## Resources

+This app was made with Node.js, Javascript, CSS, and Cloudinary

 ## Credits

 Collaborations of this project include the instructional staff, TAs, and fellow classmates in the Rice University Coding Bootcamp 2021 Cohort.

 ## Licenses